'It was a dream' The story of Paulinho - Arsenal's forgotten Brazilian | Goal.com

 He would go on to add another MLS Cup success to his collection a year later as well as two more Lamar Hunt US Open Cups.

-“At Sporting I found a home,” he said.
+“At Sporting, I found a home,” he says.
 “The club is a very good club, well structured.
 It has a great stadium and a great fanbase.
 I found myself here.

 “I had so many adversities to overcome in London that definitely made me a better person and a better player."